UM-ITS-MDP-2024/auto-alt-text-wp/README.md

 Please Download the plugin .zip file on the release page, and open your wordpress website->plugin->install plugin

 ## Trouble Shot
-If the normal installation doesn't work, please check the following for troube shot:
+If the normal installation doesn't work, please check the following for trouble shot:

 Install [php package manager](https://getcomposer.org/) first and then run at this directory with the commandline
 ```bash